FreeCAD/DevelopersHandbook/roadmap/next.md

 ## Material System

 The existing material capability is limited and does not meet the needs of many users.
 Version 1.0 will start the process of improving the material system.
 A new material system will address needs in many different workbenches include FEM, Arch, Path, and Render.
 Like the assembly workbench, goals for 1.0 are modest.
-We will provide minimum viable functionality with a solid foundation for future improvment.
+We will provide minimum viable functionality with a solid foundation for future improvement.

 ### Reference
  - [original issue](https://github.com/FreeCAD/FreeCAD/issues/10174)